The Sundial: Plot summary

-Soon after this, Orianna sends for Mrs. Willow, "an old friend" of Orianna's.
-Mrs. Willow arrives with her two daughters, Julia and Arabella; all three women seem intent on winning their way into the Hallorans' money, but become frightened when they hear of the coming destruction and refuse to be sent away.
+Soon after this, Orianna sends for Mrs. Willow, an old friend of hers.
+Mrs. Willow arrives with her two daughters, Julia and Arabella; all three women seem intent on winning their way into the Halloran’s money, but become frightened when they hear of the coming destruction and refuse to be sent away.
 Only a few days after, another young woman named Gloria arrives.
-Gloria is seventeen, a daughter of a cousin of Orianna, who asks to stay with the Hallorans whilst her father is out of the country.
-Mrs. Willow, meanwhile, suggests they try to view the future through an oil-coated mirror—a parlor game from her adolescent years.
+Gloria is seventeen, a daughter of a cousin of Orianna, who asks to stay with the Hallorans while her father is out of the country.
+Mrs. Willow, meanwhile, suggests they try to view the future through an oil-coated mirror, a parlor game from her adolescent years.
 Gloria volunteers to try it, and describes visions of the end of the world and the Eden-like paradise that will come afterwards.
 The visions terrify Gloria and the others must pressure her to see for them.
 Finally, a last member of the party is brought into the house: a stranger whom Fanny and Miss Ogilvie meet at random in the village.
 Upon making his acquaintance, Aunt Fanny dubs him "Captain Scarabombardon."
-His real first name is revealed to be Harry.
+His real first name is later revealed to be Harry.

 At first the small group is excited, using the opportunity to spend Halloran money to stock up on items for the "next world."
 They burn books in the library to make room for supplies.
 At first the items are useful, but gradually, as the pampered residents begin to think of luxuries they might miss in "Eden", the supplies grow fanciful to the point of ridiculousness.
 Orianna soon begins to issue edicts and laws regarding behaviour after the world ends, setting herself up as the queen of the coming paradise.
 The more she commands and postures, the more the others ignore her as they grow more and more caught up by Gloria's increasingly detailed visions of the beauty of the next world.
 When doubt is again expressed by Orianna, another omen—the spontaneous shattering of a window overlooking the sundial—is attributed to Fanny's dead father.